ivanoronee/aws-vpc-overview/terraform-aws-modules/README.md

 **Note:** If you configured an S3 backend, the S3 bucket and Dynamo table will not be deleted.

 ```
+# Set the region to use if changed changed from default eu-west-2
+export TF_VAR_aws_region="eu-west-2"

 terraform destroy
 ```